 This feature first appeared in the February 2020 issue of FourFourTwo.
-Subscribe now to get a free pair of earphones worth £49.99!
+Subscribe now (opens in new tab) and never miss an issue!

 Interview by Karel Haring